Data strategy can help minimise risks, increase operational efficiency, identify customer insights, and create competitive edges.

 - A data scientist’s duties include conducting data testing and experiments, developing predictive models, algorithms, etc.

-- A data analyst will specialize in analyzing and interpreting data into insights.
+- A data analyst will specialise in analysing and interpreting data into insights.

 - A CDO is a C-level executive who will involve in a wide range of strategic data activities.

 In reality, there is often overlap between these titles.
 They also vary from company to company.